 Note: Packages should only include measures that affect the same system.
 For example, enter measures associated with the Measure Categories of Boiler Plant improvements and Lighting Improvements as separate packages, since they would affect different systems: Heating Systems and Lighting Systems.

 To create entries in the energy savings opportunities table, select Low Cost and No Cost or Potential Capital from the Recommendation Category drop down menu and press the green Add button.
 You may create and assign and/or edit a custom Package Name to a measure entry or a group of entries, or accept the default counter values (e.g. Package 1, Package 2).
-Complete package and measure entries by completing the following sections below.
+Complete package and measure entries by completing inputs outlined in the sections below.
 Add measures to packages by selecting the blue Add Measure button.

 Measure Name and Description